 While Hong Kong is an exciting destination in its own right, its flight connections and role as a major transit hub are second to none.
 In 2018, Hong Kong International Airport won Skytrax’s Best Airport for Transit Passengers award, with its smooth processes and transfers matched only by the network of destinations it serves.

 And just as any strong hub needs core trunk routes across the globe, developing local and regional feeder connections is equally important.
 That’s where Cathay Dragon comes in.
-Its 47-strong widebody and single-aisle fleet serves around 50 destinations in mainland China and across Asia.
+Its 47-strong widebody and single-aisle fleet serves around 50 destinations on the Chinese mainland and across Asia.

 In quick succession, three new services have been added: Medan in Indonesia, Davao in the Philippines and, starting this month, Tokushima in Japan.
 All routes are operated by Airbus A320 aircraft.